memgraph/docs/docs/reference-guide/backup.md

 ## Database dump

-The database dump contains a record of the database state in the form of Cypher queries; it’s equivalent to the SQL dump in relational DBs.
+The database dump contains a record of the database state in the form of Cypher queries.
+It’s equivalent to the SQL dump in relational DBs.
 You can run the queries constituting the dump to recreate the state of the DB as it was at the time of the dump.